homeymusic/mami.codi.R/README.md

 $$f=\frac{E}{h}$$

+#### Computing the Fundamental Wavelength and Frequency of a Chord

 Consider a $100$ Hz wave with $3$ harmonics:

 $f_i=100.00, 200.00, 300.00$ Hz

-If we put those waves for an infinitely long time in a medium with a wave speed of
+If we put those waves in a medium with a wave speed of

 $c = max(f) * min(f) = 3\times 10^{4}$

-Then the range of values for the wavelengths $\lambda = \frac{c}{f}$ will be the same as the range for the frequencies:
+for an infinitely long time then the range of values for the wavelengths
+$\lambda = \frac{c}{f}$ will be the same as the range for the
+frequencies:

 $\lambda_i=300.00, 150.00, 100.00$ m

-We will calculate the overall period of the combined wave twice.
+We will calculate the overall period of the combined wave twice using a traditional signal processing technique.
 We will find the frequency and wavelength ratios as rational numbers at the Heisenberg limit and then compute the least common denominator (LCD) for each.
 With the LCD we will find the overall period.
 But a quick glance at the normalized wavelength and frequency values, above, will show us that we are headed for a problem: the denominators of those ratios will not be the same (even with complete precision) and ultimately we will have two different values for the overall period.

 Frequency Ratios